Year of entry 2024

 You may also be eligible to apply for a scholarship to help support your studies.

-This course will prepare you very well for employment in areas such as cultural policy, arts management, arts marketing, audience development, and arts education.
+This course will prepare you for employment in areas such as cultural policy, arts management, arts marketing, audience development, and arts education.

 You’ll gain a variety of in-depth subject knowledge from this course, as well as valuable transferable skills such as project management, audience research, programme design and evaluation, as well as freelance consultancy.
 You’ll develop skills that support work in public policy, community development and visitor experience.